 Betting on the right drug can be excruciatingly complex.
 The number of horses can scale up to 10,000 compounds, and the type of qualifying races can vary to account for clinical relevance.
-Since race affects human life, it demands to be devoid of side effects or toxicity.
+Since this race affects human life, it demands to be devoid of side effects or toxicities.
 In Oncology, where only 5% of anti-cancer agents tested in preclinical discovery and development make it to the Clinical Phase, this complexity translates to high attrition rates.
 Experts attribute this to the over-reliance on animal models or cell lines which only partially recapitulate the genetic and physiological intricacies of the patient tumors.

 A leap towards patient-derived systems

 In 2016, the US National Cancer Institute (NCI) acknowledged this by launching an initiative to retire its panel of human cancer cell lines, also called NCI-60, for drug screening purposes.
 The industry promoted the usage of patient-derived xenografts (PDX), which are created by implanting a small chunk of a patient tumor into immunosuppressed mice.
 PDX models garnered media attention as a possible avenue to cut down the losses earlier in the drug development pipeline by accounting for patient-relevant disease profiles and are still considered the gold standard preclinical models for translational oncology.
 Albeit better representative of patient physiology, PDX models are slow and labor-intensive to generate.
 Besides, as the stromal component of PDX models is not human, the effect of the microenvironment on drug response is not reflected.
 Furthermore, as PDX models are generated in mice with a compromised immune system, therefore the effect of any immunomodulatory drug cannot be evaluated.